rliu6915/LeetCodeExplorer/README.md

 # LeetCodeExplorer ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=flat-square&logo=openjdk&logoColor=white)

-This is a project that focuses on data structures.
+This is a project that focuses on the use of data structures.

 ## 🚀 Running LeetCodeExploere